ElesiqArt/buffer_handle_http_header/README.md

 };
 ```

-* The `name` function will take care of the header field and the equal in addition to the name of the cookie.
+* The `name` function will take care of the header field, the name of the cookie and the equal.
 * For functions with a `const char *` argument, passing a `nullptr` for a **write** is equivalent to a **reset**.
-* For functions with a `char **` argument, the content will be left aligned except for `name` for which it will be right aligned.
+* For functions with a `char **` argument, the content will be left-aligned except for `name` for which it will be right-aligned.
 * For functions taking either `const char *` or `char **`, there is an overload with `std::nullptr_t` to resolve a `nullptr` parameter.

 ```cpp